-The festival holds immense significance as it is believed that Lord Shiva and Goddess Parvati were united on this day.
-According to ancient Hindu mythology, the day is regarded as highly auspicious as it is believed that the devotees who observe a fast on this day, as well as worship the deities, are bestowed with the fulfillment of all desires and a happy married life.
+According to Hindu mythology, the day is regarded as highly auspicious as it is believed those who observe a fast and pray on this day are bestowed with fulfillment of all desires and a great married life.

-Hartalika Teej Vrat is also widely popular as Gowri Habba in Tamil Nadu, Andhra Pradesh, and Karnataka.
-It is one of the most significant festivals for getting the blessings of Goddess Gowri.
-Women usually observe the Swarna Gowri Vratha on the eve of Gowri Habba to seek blessings of Goddess Gowri for a successful married life.
+Hartalika Teej Vrat is widely popular as Gowri Habba in South Indian states of Tamil Nadu, Andhra Pradesh, and Karnataka where the followers seek blessings of Goddess Gowri.
+Women usually observe the Swarna Gowri Vratha on the eve of Gowri Habba for healthy and happy martial life.

 Make Janam Kundli Online Here!

-In the North Indian states, primarily in Bihar, Madhya Pradesh, Uttar Pradesh and Rajasthan, the festival of Hartalika Teej is observed with extreme fanfare and joy.
-There are several other Teej festivals which are also celebrated with much fun and enjoyment in the month of Bhadrapada and Sawan:
+In the North Indian states, primarily in Bihar, Madhya Pradesh, Uttar Pradesh and Rajasthan, the festival of Hartalika Teej is observed with much fanfare.
+There are other Teej festivals, which are also celebrated in the month of Bhadrapada and Sawan.
+These are: